 To be nominated as an Overseas Incoming student, you must contact the International Relations Office of your home university to:

 - make sure that your University has a valid bilateral exchange agreement with Ca' Foscari University (please check the list of partner universities);

 - get information about the detailed procedure for selection and grant;

 - make sure that your home university send us your official nomination ( firstname.lastname@example.org) before the deadline.

 - April 1st - Overseas Incoming mobility for the first semester or whole academic year (arrival in September);

 - October 1st - Overseas Incoming mobility for the second semester (arrival in January/February).

 After being officially nominated, Overseas Incoming students receive Ca' Foscari Welcome Message, with a unique code (token) for the online registration.

-Students have to prepare the following documents:
+To register correctly, students have to prepare beforehand, and then upload, the following documents:

 - transcript of records (prepared by the home university);